Norio Hayakawa

 Norio Hayakawa (早川 弼生, Hayakawa Norio), is an American activist who lives in Albuquerque, New Mexico.
 He is currently the director of Civilian Intelligence Central, a citizen oversight committee.
 He has appeared as a guest on Coast to Coast AM multiple times, and is most known for his UFOlogy investigations in and around New Mexico and the American Southwest.

 Biography

 Norio Hayakawa is from Yokohama, Japan, but calls New Mexico his home.
 He attended Spanish classes at the University of New Mexico, and graduated in 1970.
-During March 1990, Norio Hayakawa lead a Nippon TV crew in Dulce, New Mexico, where they interviewed the locals, including from the Jicarilla Apache, tribal officials, general townsfolk, and ranchers, about paranormal activity in the area.
+During March 1990, Norio Hayakawa led a Nippon TV crew in Dulce, New Mexico, where they interviewed the locals, including from the Jicarilla Apache, tribal officials, general townsfolk, and ranchers, about paranormal activity in the area.